NuzProjects/Lumen/README.md

 ## Create a YouTube Data API key

 Lumen uses the YouTube Data API v3 for fast search and official public channel metadata.
-The key stays server-side in `.env.local`.
+The key is free to create and use.

 1. Open the [Google Cloud Console](https://console.cloud.google.com/), create or select a project, and enable **YouTube Data API v3** from **APIs & Services → Library**.
 2. Go to **APIs & Services → Credentials → Create credentials → API key**.